 - hip and elbow dysplasia

-Today’s Great Dane’s come from Germany, but did you know that they are not actually from Germany?
-The Great Dane’s ancestors were in ancient Egypt dating back to 3000 BC and in China 1121BC.
+Today’s Great Dane’s come from Germany, but did you know that they are not from Germany?
+The Great Dane’s ancestors were in ancient Egypt, dating back to around 3000 BC, and before ancient Egypt, they were in China 1121BC.

-When they finally arrived in Germany, they were improved to hunt wild boar which in those times were dangerous, due to the bravery, smartness, and size the German Nobility soon had the Great Danes as personal bodyguards.
+When they finally arrived in Germany, they were improved to hunt wild boars, which in those times were very dangerous.
+Due to their bravery, smartness, and size, the German Nobility soon had the Great Danes as personal bodyguards.

 The Weiler Dane